 Just remember very soon there will be a time that you’ll want some notifications, heck ALL notifications out of boredom or a better reason.
 Go ahead and enjoy your beeping for the bit, but then fall back to your more productive life without notifications.

-In the next article, we will discuss disconnecting, the Pomodoro technique ( also, how to customise it for yourself ), app & website blockers, and a few more topics vital to improving your work performance.
+In the next article, we will discuss disconnecting, the Pomodoro technique ( also, how to customize it for yourself ), app & website blockers, and a few more topics vital to improving your work performance.

 Share your thoughts and success stories below.
 What did you like the most and what’s the one thing that must change to improve the article?